ZeroTheCat72/XcodeOffline/readME.md

 Let me break it down for you:

-* Searching for a problem: run the script with the code(--search) parameter.
-If you wanted to, say, look for the Binary Search Algorithm, go: code(python3 XcodeOffline.py --search query n diff), where code(n) is the number of results you'd prefer (default is 25),and diff being difficulty, if you're looking for a certain difficulty.
-Options include code(easy), code(medium), code(hard), and code(extreme).
+* Searching for a problem: run the script with the `--search` parameter.
+If you wanted to, say, look for the Binary Search Algorithm, go: `python3 XcodeOffline.py --search query n diff`, where `n` is the number of results you'd prefer (default is 25),and `diff` being difficulty, if you're looking for a certain difficulty.
+Options include `easy`, `medium`, `hard`, and `extreme`.
 The result would be:

 # An Important lil note here
-instead of writing code(python3 XcodeOffline.py) in your terminal, download the executable for your OS and replace that long line with code(XcodeOffline).
+instead of writing `python3 XcodeOffline.py` in your terminal, download the executable for your OS and replace that long line with `XcodeOffline`.
 Convenient, Right?

-  code(ID. problem name)
+  `ID. problem name`

-every problem has a unique ID, which is used to identify which problem you're solving when you run/submit the tests.
+This is the block that represents a found solution.
+Every problem has a unique ID, which is used to identify which problem you're solving when you run/submit the tests.

-* Running a test: run code(script --run ID), where --run is the name of the command (in this case, running), and ID is the identifier of the problem.
-This assumes that the file where you wrote your function is named script.py and the function's  name is code(xcodescript).
+* Running a test: run `script --run ID`, where --run is the name of the command (in this case, running), and ID is the identifier of the problem.
+This assumes that the file where you wrote your function is named script.py and the function's  name is `xcodescript`.

 > [!TIP]
 > This script only supports Python functions sadly.
 Maybe I'll add support for JS/TS, potentially other languages...
 Maybe.

-* Submitting a solution: same thing as running, only code(--submit) instead of code(--run).
+* Submitting a solution: same thing as running, `--submit` instead of `--run`.

 ## How to Compile?

 Use pyinstaller, like this:

-code(pyinstaller script_path -F --onefile)
+`pyinstaller script_path -F --onefile`

-You can also use code(-n NAME) if you like convenience.
+You can also use `-n NAME` if you like convenience.